 FH: But they’re also so lean.

 FW: Sure, but there are muscles in a completely different way.
 Swimmers are just as much animals as they are people.
 They’re just as much shrimp.
 They’re magnificent specimens.
-They’re also very immodest concerning their own “almost nakedness” wearing these minimal “speedos.”
+They’re also very immodest concerning their “almost nakedness” wearing these minimal speedos.

-This energetic discussion is available on Filip and Fredrik’s “Podcast 181: Lilla GW,” which, in addition to praising the bodies of swimmers, brings up the interesting phenomenon of people who are experts in one area, for example cooking (Leif Mannerström), frequently also adopting the role of expert in other contexts as well (marine biology).
+This lively discussion is available on their podcast, Filip & Fredrik, episode 181: Filip’s Return to the Nightlife.
+In this podcast, in addition to praising the bodies of swimmers, they bring up the interesting phenomenon of people who are experts in one area, like cooking (Leif Mannerström), and adopt the role of expert in other contexts (like marine biology).

 The human body and swimming

 Filip Hammar and Fredrik Wikingsson are not the only ones to highlight the aesthetic excellence of the swimmer’s body.
-Already Leonardo da Vinci noted that different body shapes were suited for different activities.
+Leonardo da Vinci had noted that different body shapes were suited for different activities.

-The average height for NBA players is 6’7’’ with an average weight of 220 pounds.
-The Chinese giant Yao Ming was 7’6’’ and weighed 320 when he was still playing, whereas Shaquille O’Neal was 7’1’’ and weighed 350 pounds.
-The first ten women in the marathon race at the London Olympics all weighed 115 pounds or less.
-Kenyan long-distance runner Tegla Lourupe weighed less than 90 pounds and could thus have sent herself in the mail in just two packages.
-Both Yao Ming and Tegla Lourupe would have been less successful had they switched sports.
+The average NBA player is 6’7’’ and weighs 220 pounds.
+The Chinese giant Yao Ming was 7’6’’ and weighed 320 pounds when he was still playing, whereas Shaquille O’Neal was 7’1’’ and weighed 350 pounds.
+The first 10 women in the marathon race at the 2012 London Olympics all weighed 115 pounds or fewer.
+Kenyan long-distance runner Tegla Loroupe weighed less than 90 pounds and could thus have sent herself in the mail in just two packages.
+Both Yao Ming and Tegla Loroupe would have been less successful had they switched sports.

-Size isn’t the only factor when it comes to classifying athletes, but also the proportions of their body parts (i.e. what’s commonly referred to as anthropometrics).
-The first real compilation of such data was carried out at the Mexico City Olympics in 1968, where data was collected on no less than 1,265 out of the more than 5,000 participants.
+Size is a factor when it comes to classifying athletes, but the proportions of their body parts (i.e., anthropometrics) also play a part.
+The first real compilation of such data was carried out at the Mexico City Olympics in 1968, where data was collected on 1,265 out of more than 5,000 participants.
 All sports except equestrian sports were represented.
-A variety of measurements were registered, even though no one at the time knew what they might be used for.
+A variety of measurements were registered even though no one at the time knew what they might be used for.

-After six years, the data collected on the athletes in the Mexico City Olympics had been compiled into a 256-page book.
+After six years, the data collected on the athletes in the Mexico City Olympics was compiled into a 256-page book.
 The book sends a clear message: the measurements of the athletes’ bodies provide us with clear clues as to which event they’re competing in.
-Within track and field, for instance, the majority of tall runners were found within hurdling.
-As it turns out, a hurdler benefits greatly from having a high center of gravity, as jumping over hurdles without having to shift your center of gravity vertically is the most energy-efficient.
+Within track and field, for instance, hurdling had the majority of tall runners.
+A hurdler benefits greatly from having a high center of gravity as jumping over hurdles without having to shift your center of gravity vertically is energy efficient.

 So what about swimmers?
-Well, it was noted already in the 1960s that their legs were disproportionately short.
-Despite the fact that swimmers were on average half an inch taller than sprint runners, their legs were a full 1.5 inches shorter.
+It was noted already in the 1960s that their legs were disproportionately short.
+Although swimmers were on average half an inch taller than sprint runners, their legs were a full 1.5 inches shorter.
 Having a longer torso and shorter legs gives swimmers a longer vessel with a larger body surface.
-Michael Phelps, who’s 6’4’’, and Hicham El Guerrouj, the 5’9’’ world record holder on running a mile, walk around in jeans with the same inseam.
+Michael Phelps, who’s 6’4’’, and Hicham El Guerrouj, the 5’9’’ world record holder for running a mile, wear jeans with the same inseam.